 Today, more people are opting to be cremated than ever before.
 There has been a dramatic shift toward cremation primarily due to cost and the fact that people are less “traditional”.
 They choose not to spend their hard-earned money on a full-service funeral and burial, but instead, leave it for their spouse, children, grandchildren, or donate it to a favorite charity.
 Another driver of the dramatic shift to cremation are the many new memorable memorial options available.
-This includes having the ashes being blown into glass, included in a piece of jewelry, or growing a tree from a Living Urn cremation tree kit that comes with a bio urn, special additives and a tree of choice.
+This includes having the ashes being blown into glass, included in a piece of jewelry, or a tree burial with a Living Urn cremation tree kit that comes with a bio urn, special additives and a tree of choice.

 Below we’ve highlighted 13 reasons why families choose to bury their loved one’s ashes in a bio urn and grow a tree memorial.